KentenRoth/100DaysOfCode/README.md

 Today was a very good day.
 I completed the challenge site for the udemy course.
 I also, got my portfolio site updated and cleaned up a little bit.
 I have started to not like the design all that much so maybe its time to start sketching out something new.
 It's weird that I am thinking about building a new portfolio site when I really haven't even given this one out.
 I spent a good chunk of today coding and really enjoyed the time.
 I wish more days would be this productive and I would feel this good by the end of the day.
 The next couple weekends I do not think I will get much time to code due to the holidays.
 I will do my best to squeeze time in each day though.

 ---

+Day 57

+Today I got some coding in on my lunch break and that was all I was able to get in.
+I started to get a headache at work and I haven't been able to shake it.
+I'm not sure if it just from a lack of soda because I am still working on kicking that, or if it was from not being use to this cold weather moving in.
+Tomorrow I will finish off some of the spacing issues I noticed on the challenge site and then it should be officially done.
+Thought I had it done, but it didn't look right on my phone so I need to get that fixed.

+---